 In the comics, Morgan Jones dies in the Alexandria Safe Zone where a herd of walkers break down the walls and attack survivors.
 This attack is foreshadowed in the Season 5 finale entitled "Conquer" where Morgan saves Daryl and Aaron from a mob of Walkers who come out of cargo trucks.
 Later in the episode, the Wolves are seen leading the same Walkers back into the trucks.

-When Bob, Tyreese, Daryl, and Michonne hear the Terminus broadcast message from the radio, it was eight days before Bob would make his way there and nine days when Daryl and Michonne would.
-Tyreese does not enter Terminus
+When Bob, Tyreese, Daryl, and Michonne hear the Terminus broadcast message from the radio, it was eight days before Bob would make his way there and nine days before Daryl and Michonne would.
+Tyreese does not enter Terminus.

 At the end of the pilot episode when Rick is in Atlanta, the tank that he locks himself in to get away from the walkers is a British Chieftain Mark 11 tank and not an American M1 Abrams tank, as could be assumed.